tchitrakorn/calendar-assistant/README.md

 * jest
 * pg

 For our calendar management logic, the python dependencies can be found in `requirements.txt`.
+We recommend having a virtual environment and do a `pip install -r requirements.txt`.

 For our natural language processing capabilities, Calendar Assistant primarily uses:
 * llama-index (for LLM and OpenAI)